Nymphaea nouchali Burm.f.

 Bloom Time: June to September

 Nymphaea nouchali is an aquatic flowering plant that grows from rhizomes or tubers rooted under the water.
 Leaves are oval to round, up to 9 inches (22.5 cm) long, with an open sinus at the leaf base where it attaches to the petiole.
 Leaves may spread up to 5 feet (1.5 m) from where the rhizome is rooted.
 Flowers are star-shaped, up to 5 inches (12.5 cm) in diameter, with 4 sepals and 10 to 16 petals.
 Although leaves float on the water surface, flowers are generally held up to 12 inches (30 cm) above water.
-They are usually pale blue (but can be pink or white) with pale yellow stamens and anthers.
+They are usually pale blue (sometimes pink or white) with pale yellow stamens and anthers.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).